ChristopherMWood/shakespeare-mad-libs/README.md

 Project takes several scenes from shakespeare and turns them into classic MadLib pages.
 Simple as that.

-NOTE: Due to how Google Chome handle local loading of XML files, this only work in Mozilla Firefox.
+NOTE: Due to how Google Chome handles local loading of XML files, this only work in Mozilla Firefox.